Raghav1124/Student-Management-System/README.md

 3. **Get All Subjects with Their Corresponding Teachers**
 4. **Get All Students with Their Class and Subject Details**

-(Refer to the SQL code for detailed example queries.)

 ## Requirements

 - SQL database environment (PostgreSQL, MySQL, etc.)